 Brunei Darussalam shares the concern for the protection of the environment, but in so doing, even in the context of GATT and WTO, we must not forget that the basis for future work already exists in the Rio Declaration as well as Agenda 21.
-I therefore welcome the establishment of a committee which will be tasked to undertake a study of this complicated subject.
-It is our earnest hope that the committee, in its report to the Ministerial Review Conference, will once and for all dismiss the illusion that trade policies and environmental protection measures are incompatible.
-Indeed, free trade contributes to sustainable development.
+I therefore hope that with the establishment of a committee which will be tasked to undertake a study of this complicated subject, it will once and for all dismiss the illusion that protectionist measures promote the protection of the environment.
+Rather, free trade contributes to sustainable development.